pgodsalve/Dr-Chris-Godsalve/README.md

 <i>Left to right: Chris with Lisa, Chris with Vic</i>

-Chris’ illness made daily life extremely difficult, despite this he continued to apply his commendable work ethic to develop numerous projects including publishing a ‘maths school’, computer programming including graphics software, and further research into environmental physics.
+Chris’ illness made daily life extremely difficult, despite this he continued working on numerous projects including publishing a ‘maths school’, computer programming including graphics software, and further research into environmental physics.
 He kept his foot in the academic world writing papers and was in touch with Nobel prize winning scientists about his work.

 In 2012 Chris was diagnosed with idiopathic pulmonary fibrosis after feeling increasingly short of breath for some time.
 He had lost a significant amount of lung function.
 The prognosis was not good, but with the help of home oxygen Chris was able to retain independence and continue his work.
 Chris had a recent breakthrough with migrating a computer graphics project to Microsoft Windows and had more he wanted to achieve.